Capstone-Projects-2023-Spring/project-optimap/documentation/docs/system-architecture/design.md

     UpdateRoute --> ShowRoute: Real-Time Update

 ```
-**Figure 1.8, *State Diagram* **
+**Figure 1.9, *State Diagram* **

 ## Algorithm Description

-The algorithm that will be used is Dijsktra's algorithm to help find the shortest distance between each location inputted by the user.
+The application will only use one algorithm and it is Dijsktra's algorithm to help find the shortest distance between each location inputted by the user.
 Dijkstra's algorithm will be used in the Optimizer class to help achieve that function.
 The Optimizer class allows for user input in the form of a list of locations and then Dijsktra's algorithm will help assign weights to each location to help find the shortest path.
 The weights allow for the algorithm to keep track of the currently known shortest distance from node to node and updates if a shorter path is found.
 This process continues until all nodes are added from the user inputted list.
 Once that is complete, the list of locations will be reordered into the fastest path and then displayed to the user.
+Running dijkstras algorithm on our own  machine may not be feasable due to the large amounts of computations needed, to mitigate this issue our group will try to look for different APIs such as the google maps API or any other maps API that will allow us to utilize dijkstras algorithm with our weights on their servers.
+Real-time factors such as traffic and road closures can impact the optimal route.
+The weight used to resort in that scenario would be time.
+As the real time factors are constantly changing, we will also update our database to reflect this.
+Every time there is a call to the optimization algorithm (or to the re-order function), we will make a database call that write to the given ID of the route that we are currently using and overwrite it with the new locations.